How the Walser came from the Valais Alps to the Kleinwalsertal

 The Walser Museum in Riezlern

-We are in the Walser Museum in Riezlern, which is located on the two floors above the Kleinwalsertal Tourist Information Office.
-There you have Walser utensils Mountain farmers which show that life on the steep mountain slopes once determined their daily routine: they raised cattle and goats on the mountain pastures, mowed the grass that they let dry in hay almonds and used mule horses to transport their trade goods, which historically they were only allowed to transport over the mountain passes to Austria.
+We are in the Walser Museum in Riezlern, which is located on the two floors above the Kleinwalsertal tourist information center.
+There you can find Walser utensils Mountain farmers compiled, which show that life on the steep mountain slopes once determined their daily routine: they bred cattle and goats on the mountain pastures, mowed the grass that they let dry in hay almonds and used mule horses to transport their trade goods, which historically they were only allowed to transport over the mountain passes to Austria.

 Walser room